Caeldeth/loures/Lore/Solanalein-Realto-I-Laiocht-Fior-Na-Speire.md

 ![Map of Temuair](images/solanalein_realto_1.png)

-Sea captains, Rangers, mail carriers, pidgeon trainers, and Loures scouts all carry a compass by necessity.
+Sea captains, Rangers, mail carriers, pigeon trainers, and Loures scouts all carry a compass by necessity.
 Here is a typical compass.
 Under the glass window in the center is a pin which spins under the influence of magik.
 As you can see, there is very little glass used in making a compass.
 Glass must be manufactured in Oren where there is plenty of sand, which makes it an expensive import.
 A compass is also expensive due to the complicated enchantments on the pin to ensure accuracy.

 ![Map of Temuair](images/solanalein_realto_2.png)